Your Pet, Our Passion.

 Cat Scratching Posts: How to Find the Right Scratching Post For Your Cat

 It’s no secret that cats love to scratch.
-This is a natural urge, and should not be discouraged.
+This is a natural urgebehaviour, as cats need to maintain their claws and keep them sharp, trimmed and prevent splitting, so should be encouraged.

 Yet many new cat owners can be at a loss when it comes to how to prevent their cats from scratching the furniture or tearing cushions with their claws.
-The answer is, of course, a scratching post – a post dedicated to your cat’s scratching habits that she can make her very own.
+The answer is, of course, their very own scratching posts dedicated to your cat’s daily pawdicures.

 In this article, we will offer you a guide on how to choose the best scratching post for your cat.